apache/flink/docs/libs/gelly_guide.md

 // removes the given list of vertices and their edges from the Graph Graph<K, VV, EV> removeVertices(List<Vertex<K, VV>> verticesToBeRemoved)

+//removes the given DataSet of vertices and their edges from the Graph.
+Graph<K, VV, EV> removeVertices(DataSet<Vertex<K, EV>> verticesToBeRemoved)

 // removes *all* edges that match the given Edge from the Graph.
 Graph<K, VV, EV> removeEdge(Edge<K, EV> edge)

 // removes *all* edges that match the edges in the given list Graph<K, VV, EV> removeEdges(List<Edge<K, EV>> edgesToBeRemoved)

 {% endhighlight %}

 Neighborhood Methods